PROJECT: Roof Decks on 2nd and 3rd Phase Urban Loft Condominiums.

 The project developer contacted Duradek of Utah who was able to provide the ideal solution for these new penthouse roof decks – Duradek Ultra Supreme Granite Chip.

-Installed by trained and authorized professionals that are skilled in the specific details that roof deck waterproofing requires, Duradek provides long lasting waterproofing peace of mind with a 10-year waterproofing warranty.
+Installed by trained and authorized professionals that are skilled in the specific details that roof deck waterproofing requires, Duradek provides long-lasting waterproofing peace of mind with a 10-year waterproofing warranty (increased to a 15-year warranty in June 2019).

 View or download the .pdf version of Case History #158 for the complete case history with installer details and before and images.